6 Days Tshechu Festival Tour

 We will follow the itinerary if its needs to be changed in case of bad weather and local political and government rules, our leader and guides decide to hold full authority for Trekking Planner.

 On the first day, you will board a flight to Paro International Airport, which is the only international airport in Bhutan.
-The flight itself is an exciting experience as the airport is surrounded by stunning Himalayan mountains.
+The flight itself is an exciting experience as the journey allows the aerial view of the stunning Himalayan mountains.

 After landing in Paro, you will go through immigration and customs procedures.
 Bhutan is known for its strict tourism policies, and you might need a pre-arranged visa to enter the country.

+After being officially welcomed in Bhutan your tour guide will take you on a scenic drive to the capital city of Bhutan, Thimphu.
 The journey from Paro to Thimphu takes about an hour by road.
 Along the way, you will be treated to breathtaking views of the lush green valleys and traditional Bhutanese villages.
+You can also see the Tachog Lhakhang bridge which spans over the Paro Chuu River, along the way from Paro to Thimphu.

 Tshechu is one of the most important religious festivals in Bhutan and is held annually in various monasteries and dzongs throughout the country.
-The timing of the festival varies each year, so your itinerary may be planned to coincide with this special event.
+The timing of the festival varies each year, so your 6-day Tshechu Festival Tour Itinerary may be planned to coincide with this special event.

 You will spend the day attending the Thimphu Tshechu festival.
 The festival typically takes place in a large courtyard or open ground near the Tashichho Dzong, Thimphu's main administrative building and monastery.

-During the festival, you will witness masked dances, colorful traditional costumes, and hear religious chants and rituals performed by monks and local dancers.
+During the festival, you will witness masked dances, and colorful traditional costumes, and hear religious chants and rituals performed by monks and local dancers.
+You can have lunch at the restaurants or stalls placed at the festivals where they serve local and traditional cuisines.

 Since the Thimphu Tshechu usually spans multiple days, you will have the opportunity to attend the festival for a second day.
 Each day might feature different dance performances and ceremonies, providing you with a more immersive experience of Bhutanese culture and traditions.

-On the fifth day, you will depart from Punakha and drive back to Paro, the place where your journey began.
+On the fifth day, you will head from Punakha to Paro for the sightseeing tour.
+So, you will have to wake up early and have breakfast.
+If you don’t feel like eating you can always carry a packed breakfast from the hotel.
+After breakfast, you will depart from Punakha and drive back to Paro, the place where your journey began.

 Along the way, you may stop at scenic viewpoints and visit other attractions depending on the time available and your interests.